sikoba/sko-public/docusaurus/docs/vocabulary.md

 ## (Credit) conversion

-This is when one user allows another to use his credit line towards another.
-For example: A wants to buy something from C, but C does not trust A. If C trusts B, and B trusts A, and B allows for credit conversion, the A can buy from C. The result is that A will owe B, and B will owe C.
+A credit conversion occurs when one user allows another to use his/her credit line to transact with all or part of his/her network.
+For example, A wants to buy something from C, but C does not trust A. If C trusts B, and B trusts A, and B enables credit conversion for C, then A can transact with C. As a result, A will owe B, and B will owe C.

++ CHART

 ## Conversion profile